Crossroadsman/ServerAdmin/git.md

 4. `git commit` the file

 #### Resolution Process (binary files) ####
-1. determine which version you want
+1. Determine which version you want
-2. checkout the appropriate file.
+2. `git checkout` the appropriate file.
 If you want HEAD's version (the branch receiving the merge):
    ```console
    $ git checkout --ours -- path/to/some_binary.file
    ```